Updated: Jul 15

 Which means that many businesses need to find new ways to trade if they haven’t done so already.

-That doesn’t mean to say it disappeared entirely however, since for a handful of retailers the need for training remained just as strong, if not more so given that many staff had to adapt their selling skills to accommodate alternative routes to selling and changed customer shopping trends.
+Training didn't disappear entirely: Since for a handful of retailers the need for training remained just as strong, if not more so given that many staff had to adapt their selling skills to accommodate alternative routes to selling and changed customer shopping trends.
 The Government was keen to point out when they launched the CJRS that employees could use their time in furlough to engage with training and many did just that.

-The most significant trend in training that we saw in lockdown was a requirement for staff to learn (or re-learn) some basic telephone selling skills.
+Telesales: The most significant trend in training that we saw in lockdown was a requirement for staff to learn (or re-learn) some basic telephone selling skills.
 Anyone who works on the shopfloor will be used to picking up the phone but not all have used it to actively sell.
 Even for those retailers who did use outbound telephone selling, many have had to change the way they do it – by adopting a softer approach, for example, creating a conversation less focused on the selling, more on finding out how they can provide a service to support customers who may be vulnerable or have lost their jobs and yet still need a new washing machine, or a repair or some other service that the retailer can offer.

 And whilst it’s true to say that many salespeople do find it easy enough to pick up the phone and start these conversations with total strangers, it’s also true that just as many are overcome with absolute soul-destroying horror at the very thought of it.
 After all, they didn’t originally sign up to be the red-hot telesales operator which their manager now needs them to be, especially if they’ve been asked to dial out from home.
 So, a lot of our ‘telesales’ training has been about finding ways to help people make the mental adjustments required to overcome their fears, find their confidence, and develop an approach that suits their individual strengths.

 Which brings me onto another trend in training that we’ve seen, which is based around dealing with mental health issues in the workplace.